jasonmacduffie/isles-of-maga/races.md

 ### Mechanids

 Mechanids are ancient constructs made of metal, kept alive by magic that is long forgotten.
-However, there were never Mechanids in Maga, so any that you encounter almost certainly arrived from Honstrad at some point.
+However, there were never Mechanids in Maga, so any that you encounter almost certainly arrived from Honstrad recently.
 Even though Mechanids have intelligence on the level of a human being, they are still highly goal-oriented and do not have "free will" in a sense we would easily recognize.
 A Mechanid cannot simple "overcome" its reason for existing.
 One of the dangers of Mechanids is that some were created for war, and continue to fight for their nations despite the fact that their constructors perished long ago.
 Because nobody knows how to construct Mechanids, and their ancient constructors are not from Maga, you are very unlikely to encounter a Mechanid although one or two may be around somewhere.
 Most people do not know what a Mechanid is, and will not recognize one upon sight.

 Mechanids recharge themselves magically, much like a self-recharging wand.
 They are able to cast spells, but unlike living creatures they do not use their "life-energy" but instead their internally stored magical charge.
 This does not have any impact on gameplay.